 Comfort

 From the tarmac to the trails, mesas to mountains, and occasional run commutes to work, we loaded these packs up and wore them in every walk (and run) of life.
-We ventured out into the desert alpine of New Mexico, snowy post-holing in the Wasatch, and mountain missions in the Elk Mountains of Colorado.
+We ventured out into the desert alpine of New Mexico, the thick mountain timber of Montana, snowy post-holing in the Wasatch, and mountain missions in the Elk Mountains of Colorado.
 From cold nights to intensely hot days, we tried to tease out which packs were bouncy, chafed, easily adjusted, soft to the touch, too tight, and so on.
 Comfort levels can change as a pack goes from full of water and food to empty, and some of you may have experienced that even soft flasks can become uncomfortable when they are too full or empty.
 The best determinant for comfort is wearing a pack and putting in the miles while having an awareness of what the pack is doing and how tinkering with adjustments can help.
 Having access to a huge pile of other vests for comparison helps in this hunt.
 After all, if you don't have anything to compare to, how would you know?
 Well, we had every advantage here and did all this work for you so you can find the perfect vest and a better use for your time.

 Features and Design